darrynten/async-youtube-video/README.md

 ## Usage

+`npm install --save-dev async-youtube-video`

+Include the script on your page

 Insert an element with class `youtube-iframe-video` into your DOM

-NB This element will be replaced with the iframe, so ensure you have a wrapping element in your DOM so you can control it.
+**NB** This element will be replaced with the iframe, so ensure you have a wrapping element in your DOM so you can control it.

 ```html